 Because Spider-man VS The Kingpin is a Sega CD game, it also has cartoon cut-scenes with sound, and of course CD music.
 I wish though it did not.
 There are only maybe 4 tracks and the repetition is extremely annoying, to the point where you just turn down the sound to keep yourself from getting pissed off constantly.

 As with every Sega CD game, the loading times in Spider-man VS Kingpin are bad, but could be worse.
 Rather than looping music, the developers just let the next track play when the previous has finished, thus keeping the disk from jumping around and having to load again.

 Of course the biggest draw to Spider-man VS Kingpin and the Sega CD is nostalgia.
-It is pretty easy to buy because it is so cheap and easily available.
+It is pretty easy to buy (affiliate link) because it is so cheap and easily available.
 The cool thing is that you do not even need an actual Sega CD to play it; a Sega emulator can boot games directly from your CD ROM drive.
 Pretty cool, eh?

 Any cool memories to share?
 Leave a comment.